jlazaroibanezz/IgG_CHO_FNs/README.md

 ## Solvers

 Before running the simulations, it is essential to have installed a linear programming solver.
-In this work we used [CPLEX](https://www.ibm.com/es-es/products/ilog-cplex-optimization-studio), but others such as [GLPK](https://www.gnu.org/software/glpk/) and [Gurobi](https://www.gurobi.com/) are good options.
+In this work we used [CPLEX](https://www.ibm.com/es-es/products/ilog-cplex-optimization-studio), but others such as [GLPK](https://www.gnu.org/software/glpk/) and [Gurobi](https://www.gurobi.com/) are supported as well.